dcdavidev/devkit/packages/eslint-plugin/README.md

 ---

-## 🕯️ License
+## License

 [MIT](./LICENSE) © [dcdavidev](https://github.com/dcdavidev)

 > “To define a rule is to shape behavior.
-> To enforce a rule is to summon order from chaos.” — dcdavidev ESLint Codex, Vol. I
+> To enforce a rule is to summon order from chaos.” — _dcdavidev ESLint Codex, Vol. I_